makrai/notes/demszky-23-llm-psycho.md

   * pre-training, a dataset of sentences is used as input to the LLM
   * Fine-tuning is the subsequent process of refining the model on a smaller,
   * Prompt-tuning involves optimizing the input prompts
-* Whereas
+* pre-training and fine-tuning
   * pre-training forms the base for general language understanding,
   * fine-tuning and prompt-tuning adapt the model to a specific task with and without changing the model’s parameters, respectively
 * Off-the-shelf LLMs are powerful, but they cannot fulfil their potential for psychology research without further adaptation
-  * eg LLM-generated dialogue on the right of Fig. 1,
+  * eg LLM-generated dialogue on the right of Fig 1
   * the LLM-generated college advisor asked whether the LLM-generated applicant had created a ‘timeline’ or taken ‘online courses’
     * reasonable things for an advisor to say but